Which OAuth 2.0 Grant should I use?

 OAuth 2.0 supports several different grants.
-By grants we mean ways of retrieving an access token.
-Deciding which one is suited for your case depends mostly on your Client's type, but other parameters weight in as well, like the level of trust for the Client, or the experience you want your users to have.
+By grants, we mean ways of retrieving an Access Token.
+Deciding which one is suited for your case depends mostly on your Application's type, but other parameters weigh in as well, like the level of trust for the Application, or the experience you want your users to have.

 Follow this flow to identify the grant that best matches your case.

 Quick refresher - OAuth 2.0 terminology

 - Resource Owner: the entity that can grant access to a protected resource.
 Typically this is the end-user.

 - Application: an application requesting access to a protected resource on behalf of the Resource Owner.

 - Resource Server: the server hosting the protected resources.
 This is the API you want to access.